VinnyMo/hex-game-prototype/MODULARIZATION.md

 -   **`utils.js`**: This module contains a collection of utility functions that are used throughout the back-end, such as `generateRandomColor`, `getHexNeighbors`, and `hexDistance`.
 -   **`gameState.js`**: This module is responsible for managing the game's state.
 It handles loading and saving the `gridState` and `users` objects to and from their respective JSON files.
 -   **`game.js`**: This module contains the core game logic, including the main game loop, event handlers for player actions, and other game-related logic.
--   **`spawnWorker.js`**: This module runs in a separate worker thread and is responsible for CPU-intensive tasks like finding random spawn points, preventing the main server thread from blocking.
+-   **`spawnWorker.js`**: This module runs in a separate worker thread and is responsible for CPU-intensive tasks like finding random spawn points.
+It now prioritizes checking a pre-generated cache file (`spawn_cache.json`) for available spawn points and removes used or invalid points from this cache to optimize performance.
+-   **`generate_spawn_cache.js`**: This script is responsible for pre-calculating and generating a cache of valid spawn points (`spawn_cache.json`).
+It determines the current boundaries of the game grid and generates new spawn points along an expanded circumference, ensuring the map can grow infinitely.
+This script is intended to be run as a cron job to keep the cache updated.
 -   **`sockets.js`**: This module is responsible for handling all socket events.
 It contains the `io.on('connection', ...)` block and all the socket event listeners.
 It now utilizes `worker_threads` for tasks like finding spawn points to improve performance.

 ## Root Directory